15cm/keyboard/README.md

 ### Adjustment for external keyboard

-- Swap Option with Command on external keyboard
+- Swap Option with Command on external keyboard (Adjust keyboard mapping for PC to for Mac) __Attetion:__ This feature is implemented by specified the external keyboard on which "Swap Option with Command" takes effect.
+Therefore it's you should obtain information about your external keyboard by EventViewer(launched from the menu bar item of karabiner) and modify the corresponding code.

 ## Set up